 Coping with emotional and social effects

-Your child can have emotional and social effects as well as physical effects after a diagnosis of craniopharyngioma.
+Your family can have emotional and social effects after a diagnosis of craniopharyngioma.
 This may include dealing with difficult emotions, such as anxiety or anger, or managing stress.
-Sometimes, patients have problems expressing how they feel to their loved ones, or people don’t know what to say in response.
+Sometimes, people find it difficult to express how they feel to their loved ones.
+Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about a diagnosis.

 Caring for a child with craniopharyngioma